openstack-archive/tripleo-ansible/doc/source/roles/role-tripleo_container_manage.rst

 .. code-block:: bash

     $ ansible-playbook haproxy.yaml --check --diff

+The ``tripleo_container_manage_clean_orphans`` parameter is optional and can be set to `false` to not clean orphaned containers for a config_id.
+It can be used to manage a single container without impacting other running containers with same config_id.

 The ``tripleo_container_manage_config_overrides`` parameter is optional and can be used to override a specific container attribute like the image